Pardis (Paris) Miri

 Masters @ UC, San Diego

-Previously, I was a Master’s student at the department of Computer Science, University of California, San Diego, working with Professor Keith Marzullo and Professor Amin Vahdat.
+Previously, I was a Master’s student at the Department of Computer Science, University of California, San Diego, working with Professor Keith Marzullo and Professor Amin Vahdat.
 Words fail to express my indebtedness to both of them.
-Their support in times of trouble and their unwavering belief in my potential as a researcher, has always been a motive for me to live up to their expectations.
+Their support in times of trouble and their unwavering belief in my potential as a researcher has always been a motive for me to live up to their expectations.

-My M.S. focus was on datacenter networking and my M.S. thesis topic was "Miswirings Diagnosis, Detection and Recovery in Data Centers".
+My M.S. focus was on datacenter networking and my M.S. thesis topic was "Miswirings Diagnosis, Detection, and Recovery in Data Centers".

-PhD @UC, Santa Cruz
+PhD @UC, Santa Cruz and Stanford University

 Author: Rosalind W. Picard Year: 2009 Link: http://rstb.royalsocietypublishing.org/content/364/1535/3575.short Theme of the paper: The importance of improvements of affective communication for autistic population to help them communicate their emotions.
 Important ultimate goal for autism: development of tools that help autistic people learn how to better understand and regulate their own ANS activation without having to share their internal… Continue Reading Future Affective Technology for Autism and Emotion Communication